GregRos/preszr/README.md

 ❌ `FinalizationRegistry`.

-If you really want to see the list of supported types, see <u>supported.md</u>.
-You can also generate the list from any `Preszr` instance, as described in the `In-depth Configuration` section below.

 When `preszr` encounters a value it unsupports, it won't error - it will instead replace it with a marker that indicates an unsupported value was encountered.
 This is because it aims to reproduce the input object as closely as possible, and just ignoring some of the data doesn't do that.

-`preszr` will only look at *own* and *enumerable* keys, though, so it won't be bothered by things like methods, getters, and setters.

 Oh, `preszr` won't intelligently encode things like HTML elements and arbitrary Node objects - those aren't platform-independent.
 You can totally *configure* it to do so, though, by adding a custom encoding.